Mississippi River Basin

 Our Priorities

-Resilient Flow
+Resilient River

-Resilient Flow
+Resilient River

 Together with partners, communities and leaders, TNC’s Mississippi River Basin program creates and participates in system-wide initiatives to reconnect floodplains at scale.
+Finding more beneficial uses for the marginal lands between the river and farms, residences and cities provides opportunity to improve conditions for the river and local communities.

 We employ science-based methods and tools to identify changes that will have the broadest impact on flood mitigation, water quality and habitat restoration.